h-lima/sabinaHSBM/README.md

 A research paper detailing the functions and methodologies of the ***sabinaHSBM*** package is in preparation.
 Until its publication, please cite the package as follows:

-> Lima, H., ...
+> XX, X., ...
 (2025). sabinaHSBM: an R package for Hierarchical Stochastic Block Model-based link prediction and binary network reconstruction.
 > doi -----